Homosexuality in Mexico: LGBT rights

 The LGBT community has been gaining some rights in the first years of the 21st century.
 On 29 April 2003, the Federal Law to Prevent and Eliminate Discrimination was passed.
 The law, which has been criticized as insufficient, gives rise to the creation of the National Council to Prevent Discrimination (Consejo Nacional para Prevenir la Discriminación, CONAPRED), which is in charge of receiving and settling cases of discrimination, as well as "develop[ing] actions to protect all citizens from every distinction or exclusion based on ethnic or national origin, sex, age, disability, social or economic condition, conditions of health, pregnancy, language, religion, beliefs, sexual preferences, marital status or any other, that prevents or annuls the acknowledgement or the exercise of the rights and the real equality of opportunities of persons".

 In November 2006, the Law for Coexistence Partnerships was enacted in the Federal District.
 Called "gay law" in the mass media, this legal arrangement is not orientated exclusively to the homosexual population.
-The law - in effect since its publication in the official newspaper of the capital city government on 16 March 2007 - gives almost the same rights as a married couple within the limits of the Federal District, with the exception of adoption.
+The law, in effect since its publication in the official newspaper of the capital city's government on 16 March 2007 gives almost the same rights as a married couple within the limits of the Federal District, with the exception of adoption.
 The first Mexican state to legalize civil unions was Coahuila on 11 January 2007, under the name of "civil solidarity agreement".
-The Coahuilan congress modified the civil code to introduce the new form of cohabitation.
+The Coahuilan Congress modified the civil code to introduce the new form of cohabitation.
 The law allows similar rights to marriage, but prohibits adoption by same-sex couples.
-On 4 March 2010, Mexico City's law allowing same-sex marriage took effect, despite an appeal by the Attorney-General of the Republic, making Mexico the first Latin American country to allow same-sex marriage by non-judicial means.
-On 12 March 2010 Mexico City held its first same-sex wedding, which will be recognized throughout the Mexican territory.
+On 4 March 2010, Mexico City's law allowing same-sex marriage took effect despite an appeal by the Attorney-General of the Republic, which made Mexico the first Latin American country to allow same-sex marriage by non-judicial means.
+On 12 March 2010, Mexico City held its first same-sex wedding, which was recognized throughout the Mexican territory.

 In spite of these advances, in 2006, the Mexican population was primarily against same-sex marriage.
 In a survey by Parametría, 61% of those surveyed responded "no" when asked if they supported an amendment to the constitution to legalize gay marriage.
 Only some 17% responded affirmatively and some 14% did not give an opinion.
 In the same survey, some 41% were against the possibility of giving the same rights enjoyed by a married couple to a registered same-sex couple, only 28% supporting this possibility.